 - Plaid Throw - Kohl's (it's actually a scarf, but I don't see it on their online site)

 - Doormat - I bought it at Meijer's in Columbus, Ohio, a small grocery store chain store in the Midwest

-- Peach/Bushel Baskets – found at yard sales, but you can find them on Amazon
+- Tall Orchard Baskets - found at yard sales, but you can find them on etsy or at Agri Supply

 - Locker Basket - found at an antique mall, but similar ones can be found on Amazon